 Maintenance of Satisfactory Academic Progress (SAP) is a requirement for graduation; it is also necessary in order to maintain eligibility for Title IV financial assistance.
-Florida National University (FNU) evaluates Satisfactory Academic Progress at the end of every semester.
+FNU evaluates Satisfactory Academic Progress at the end of every semester.

-Students must meet the SAP requirements in each of the three criteria, as measured at the end of each semester, in order to maintain eligibility for financial assistance.
-These three SAP measures will be based on all coursework that is applicable to the student's current degree, diploma, or certificate program of study.
-If the student does not meet all three of the SAP requirements each semester (not just the previous semester or academic year) the student will be placed on Academic/Financial Aid Warning for the following semester.
+Students must continue to meet the minimum SAP standards as measured at the end of each semester, in order to maintain eligibility for financial assistance.
+The CGPA and Pace of Progression are be based on all periods of enrollment even when the student did not receive Title IV funds.
+However, should a student change programs at FNU, SAP will be based on all coursework that is applicable to the student's current degree, diploma, or certificate program of study.
+If the student does not meet the minimum SAP standards at the end of a semester, the student will be placed on Academic/Financial Aid Warning for the following semester.
 All students on Academic/Financial Aid Warning will be monitored for SAP again at the end of the semester on Academic Warning.

-Students who are eligible for Federal Student aid funds continue to receive those funds while on Academic Warning.
-All students on Academic/Financial Aid Warning who meet all three SAP requirements at the end of the semester will be removed from Academic/Financial Aid Warning.
+Students who are eligible for Federal student aid funds continue to receive those funds while on Academic Warning.
+All students on Academic/Financial Aid Warning who meet the minimum SAP standards at the end of the semester will be removed from Academic/Financial Aid Warning.

-Any student who fails to meet the three SAP requirements at the end of the semester on Academic/Financial Aid Warning will be considered for dismissal and suspended for the coming semester.
+Any student who fails to meet the minimum SAP standards at the end of the semester on Academic/Financial Aid Warning will be considered for dismissal and suspended for the coming semester.
 The student may appeal the suspension by submitting a written request explaining and documenting why the student failed to achieve SAP, such as the death of a relative, an injury or illness, or other special circumstances, and how circumstances have changed such that the student will be able to achieve SAP at the end of the next semester if permitted to re-enroll.
 A student requesting an appeal must submit a written request to the Vice President of Academic Affairs and Vice President/Director of Financial Aid.
 If the appeal is granted, the student may re-enroll and will be placed on Academic/Financial Aid Probation for the coming semester.
-If eligible for Federal Student Aid, those funds will continue during the semester on Academic/Financial Aid Probation.
+If eligible for Federal student aid, those funds will continue during the semester on Academic/Financial Aid Probation.

 All students on Academic/Financial Aid Probation are monitored again for SAP at the end of the semester on Academic/Financial Aid Probation.
-All such students who satisfy the three SAP requirements at the end of the semester will be removed from Academic/Financial Aid Probation, and will continue to remain subject to the SAP requirements.
+All such students who satisfy the minimum SAP standards at the end of the semester will be removed from Academic/Financial Aid Probation, and will continue to remain subject to the SAP requirements.
 All students on Academic/Financial Aid Probation who do not satisfy the SAP requirements at the end of the semester will be dismissed.

-All financial aid applicants in approved degree/diploma/certificate programs are evaluated for SAP whether they received financial assistance in prior terms or not.
+All financial aid applicants in eligible degree/diploma/certificate programs are evaluated for SAP whether they received financial assistance in prior terms or not.